InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 top_200_players
 ```

-### Ethics
+## Ethics
-The data used for this blog post was sourced from **baseball-reference.com**, a publicly accessible site offering comprehensive baseball statistics for fans and researchers.
-The baseball-reference.com explicitly supports user exploration of its data, especially through its Stathead Baseball tool, designed to enhance fan engagement.
-For educational purposes, I accessed only permitted sections of the website, respecting the robots.txt file's limitations and avoiding any restricted areas or excessive request rates.
-I tried to adhere to ethical standards for public data usage.
+This blog post uses data from **baseball-reference.com**, a public site offering baseball stats for fans and researchers.
+I accessed only allowed sections, respecting robots.txt restrictions and avoiding excessive requests, in adherence to ethical standards for public data use.

-### Conclusion
+## Conclusion
-In this blog post, I demonstrated how to use web scraping techniques to create a custom dataset on MLB players' performance, particularly focusing on their home runs and slugging performance.
-By utilizing Python libraries like requests and BeautifulSoup, I extracted data from Baseball-Reference.com, collecting information on player names, ages, teams, at-bats, home runs, slugging percentage, and batting average for the 2023 season.
-This data enabled me to calculate a performance metric, Home Runs per At-Bat and ISO (Isolated Power), to assess player efficiency in hitting home runs and extra-base hit.
-Through sorting and filtering the data, I identified the top 200 players with the most at-bats, ensuring the analysis was centered on players with the most at-bats in the 2023 MLB.
+In this blog post, I used web scraping techniques to create a custom dataset on MLB players' 2023 performance, focusing on home runs and slugging.
+Using Python libraries like requests and BeautifulSoup, I extracted player data, including names, ages, teams, at-bats, home runs, slugging percentage, and batting average.
+From this, I calculated metrics like Home Runs per At-Bat and ISO to assess home run efficiency and extra-base hitting.
+By sorting and filtering, I identified the top 200 players with the most at-bats, concentrating on those with the highest playtime in the 2023 season.

-### Try It Out!
+## Try It Out!
 Curious about what else you can do with this dataset?
-You could explore how player handedness (left-handed, right-handed, or switch-hitter) affects their batting average.
-Do left-handed batters have an edge?
-Or perhaps you'd like to delve into other player stats, like on-base percentage or slugging percentage.
-Using the same web scraping techniques outlined in this post, you can easily collect additional data and start your analysis.
-Even if you're new to web scraping, just follow the code, and you'll be gathering and analyzing your custom datasets in no time.
-Finally, be aware of the web scraping ethics!
+You could explore how player handedness (left, right, or switch-hitter) impacts batting averages, or explore other stats like on-base percentage or steal base.
+Using the same web scraping techniques, you can easily collect more data and start analyzing.
+Just follow the code, and you'll be creating custom datasets in no time.
+Just remember to adhere to ethical web scraping practices!